osch/lua-ljack/doc/README.md

       (see also [client:frame_time()](#client_frame_time)).
 If this value is not given, the midi event is sent as soon as possible.
 If this value refers to a frame time in the past, the event is discarded.
-    - the midi event bytes as string value.
+    - the midi event bytes as [carray] of  8-bit integer values.

   The caller is responsible for sending the events in order, i.e. for increasing the frame time, i.e. the frame time of the subsequent midi event must be equal or larger then the frame